Published: November 1, 2023 | Last Updated: August 13, 2025

 The thrilling action sequences that keep audiences on the edge of their seats in blockbuster movies owe their magic to the daring and often underappreciated work of stuntmen and stuntwomen.

-In this article, you can read about the often-overlooked stories of stunt professionals who lost their lives while filming, shedding light on the dangerous reality behind Hollywood’s thrilling illusions.
+This article discusses the often-overlooked stories of stunt professionals who lost their lives while filming, shedding light on the dangerous reality behind Hollywood’s thrilling illusions.

 1. Sonja Davis – Vampire in Brooklyn (1995)

-She bounced off the airbag meant to cushion her fall and hit a building before falling to the ground.
+Sonja Davis tragically passed away in 1994 at the age of 32 while filming Vampire in Brooklyn (1995).
+Sonja Davis (stunt double for lead Angela Basset) died following a 42-foot backward fall where she bounced off the airbag meant to cushion her fall and hit a building before falling to the ground.

 Her mother and siblings, who witnessed the accident, sued Paramount Pictures, Eddie Murphy’s production company, director Wes Craven, and stunt coordinator Alan Oliney for $10 million, alleging that Davis had been pressured into performing the stunt in an unsafe manner.
+The outcome of the case is not known publicly.

 Before her unfortunate demise, she had worked on several other films, including Timecop (1994) and Strange Days (1995).